Codecademy/EventHub/README.md

 ```

 #### eventHub.track()
-The method enqueue the given event which will be cleared in batch at every flushInterval.
-Beware that if there is no identify method called before the track method is called, the library will automatically generate an user id which remain the same for the entire session (clear after the browser tab is closed), and send the generated user id along with the queued event.
-On the other hand, if there is an identify method called before the track method is called, the user information passed along with the identify method call will be merged to the queued event.
+This method enqueues the given event which will be cleared in batch at every flushInterval.
+Beware that if there is no identify method called before the track method is called, the library will automatically generate an user id which remain the same for the entire session (clears after the browser tab is closed), and send the generated user id along with the queued event.
+On the other hand, if `eventhub.identify()` is called before the track method is called, the user information passed along with the identify method call will be merged to the queued event.
 ```javascript
 eventHub.track("signup", {
   property_1: 'value1',